samfcmc/ist-dissertation-latex-template/README.md

 ### Add a new image
 Image files go to ```images``` directory.
 Place your files here and include them in wherever makes sense.

+### Add bibliography
+The bibliography is in a bib file located at ```bibliography/dissertation.bib```.
+Put your bibliography there and cite it anywhere.

 ## Compile
 To create the final pdf you have two ways to do it: